1. Where can I look for good information on studying economics?

 The emphasis of the Economics major is on understanding choice, how to model it, and how to use data to test our hypothesis.

 Politics, Philosophy and Economics (PPE) puts more emphasis on aspects that are not necessarily empirical.
-Hence PPE will give you a flavor of what economics is, but will not have a strong focus on mathematical modelling or data analysis.
+Hence PPE will give you a flavour of what economics is, but will not have a strong focus on mathematical modelling or data analysis.

 11. Will Yale-NUS offer Finance courses?